Amino Acids Are Built Around A Central

 The Significance of the Amino Group (-NH2)

 The amino group (-NH2) is a basic functional group and plays a vital role in peptide bond formation.
 During protein synthesis, the amino group of one amino acid reacts with the carboxyl group of another, forming a peptide bond and releasing a water molecule.
-This process is known as dehydration or condensation.
+So this process is known as dehydration or condensation.
 The nitrogen atom in the amino group is responsible for carrying a lone pair of electrons, making it a Lewis base and capable of accepting a proton (H+).

 The Significance of the Carboxyl Group (-COOH)